 Book a stay

 Locations don’t get much more prestigious than The Lanesborough, a majestic Regency hospital-turned-hotel overlooking Hyde Park Corner.
 Inside, Alberto Pinto’s vibrant aesthetic is a feast for design devotees, with each room dressed individually, some featuring walnut wood, yolk yellows and emerald greens, others organic, oriental-inspired prints, autumnal tartans and burnt orange panelling (and don’t get us started on the stunning glass dome-roofed restaurant).
 Staying here is a truly superior experience – views feature Big Ben, the London Eye and The Shard – and there’s a price tag to match.
-Clues can be found in the first option of the ‘In Room Delights’ à la carte menu: caviar.
-Then there’s the 24-hour on-call butler for each and every room, not forgetting the extensive spa that doubles as a members’ club with a yearly fee of £6,000.
-But then, what did you expect from a hotel that calls Buckingham Palace its neighbour?
+The ‘In Room Delights’ à la carte menu features caviar.
+Then there’s the 24-hour on-call butler for every room, not forgetting the extensive spa.
+The hotel also doubles as a members’ club with a yearly fee of £425.
+But then, what did you expect from somewhere that calls Buckingham Palace its neighbour?

 Book a stay

-Heralded as the new ‘super boutique’ hotel in London on its arrival last year, this behemoth was the address to watch in the capital.
+Heralded as the new ‘super boutique’ hotel in London on its arrival a couple of years back, this behemoth was the address to watch in the capital.
 Has it lived up to its significant hype?
 We’d say so.
 Occupying an entire corner of Leicester Square and still deceptively large (it has more square footage below ground than above), this luxe location is a collection of bamboo, cinnamon and oak-hued ‘spaces’ catering to the busy Londoner’s every need.
 A sophisticated rooftop izakaya, French fine dining restaurant, two-screen cinema, expansive ballroom and The Retreat – an entire floor of wellness spaces – are just some of its charms, but really it’s the array of restaurants and bars here that guests want to look out for.
-Amir Jati of Nobu fame oversees them all, guaranteeing superlative dishes wherever you dine, though we loved signature eatery The Whitcomb for classic French cuisine done delicately (try the courgette spaghetti with chilli for a light yet zingy dish).
+Amir Jati of Nobu fame oversees them all, guaranteeing superlative dishes wherever you dine, though we loved signature eatery Whitcomb’s for classic French cuisine done delicately.

-High Life says: Bedside binoculars give new meaning to “people watching”, particularly from a Corner Suite, which comes with near-180 degree views of the square and quaint side streets.
+High Life says: Bedside binoculars give new meaning to ‘people watching’, particularly from a Corner Suite, which comes with near-180° views of the square and quaint side streets.